 The first recipient of Project One Corner was Cheryl’s farm hand’s son, Freddy (left).
 She sponsored his college education so that he had the chance for a different life.
 He graduated in 2016 with a Degree as a National Tour Guide in Ecuador.

 Carlos (right) was the recipient of a donation from Project One Corner.
 Carlos works as a day worker cleaning pastures, putting up fences or other manual labor, but is often limited in the work he can take.
 He now has a new motorcycle which allows him to accept more jobs.
 Alex (center) was studying at the University and needed a laptop computer.
 Her step-father purchased a lap-top from the black market, but unfortunately after arriving back home, they realized there was no actual computer inside.
 Project One Corner bought her a brand new laptop.
 See below for a complete list of causes Project One Corner has funded.

 Jim, Pete and JD, bloggers who co-hosted retreats in Ecuador, gave this family a new home!
 Rather than accepting a speaking fee, they donated it to Project One Corner.
 Elena and Simon’s home was damaged in an earthquake, rendering it unlivable.
-They had no place to live with their seven children so they temporarily moved into this old chicken coop.
+They had no place to live with their seven children so they temporarily moved into this old chicken coop (photo on the left.)
 Little by little, they were repairing the damage on their home; but it was going to take a long time with the small salaries they earned.
 With the money donated by the bloggers, we were able to complete the house installing windows, electricity, doors, ceilings, tile floors, and a new kitchen.
 They now have a real home!